unstoppablecarl/downsync/src/markdown/downsync-rules.md

 - If an enemy Unit ends a move within 2"
 - It is hit by an Action with the REVEAL effect

-**Note**: A Ping cannot end a move within 2" of an enemy Unit causing itself to be auto revealed.
+**Note**: A Ping cannot end a move within 2" of an enemy Unit causing itself to be auto-revealed.

 #### Revealing Units